hissssst/repatch/pages/modes.md

 tests running at the same time, will try to allow the same third process to call shared patches, one of the `allow` calls will fail, so it's up to developer to make sure that processes are not shared between tests.

+It also has integration with `Task` module similar to `Mox`'s one, and it allows spawned tasks to call the patches of their original caller automatically (without explicit `Repatch.allow/3` call).

 ## Global mode